 Please be aware that all children are expected to have their PE kit in school every Monday ready for the week ahead - we will be checking this so please support your child by helping them organise themselves.

-Please see our Autumn Term Curriculum Newsletter for details on what we will be learning until the end of the term.
+Please see our Spring Term Curriculum Newsletter for details on what we will be learning until the end of the term.

 From Monday 11 November to Friday 15 November 2019 it is Anti-Bullying Week in England and 12 November is Odd Socks Day.
 Anti-Bullying Week aims to raise awareness and provide schools, parents, carers, children and young people with the information and tools they need to try and help stop bullying and bring lasting change to children’s lives.
 One of the initiatives that forms part of Anti-Bullying Week each year is Odd Socks Day – but what does that mean and why do we wear odd socks for one specific day in November?
 Why do we wear odd socks during Anti-Bullying week?
 Designed to be a fun and light-hearted way to encourage people to express themselves, Odd Socks Day is one of the ways that the organisers behind Anti-Bullying Week, the Anti-Bullying Alliance (ABA), hope to raise awareness of bullying.
 ‘It’s an opportunity to encourage people to express themselves and celebrate their individuality and what makes us all unique,’ the ABA explains on their website.